 Liking a Tweet indicates that you appreciate it.
 You can find all of your likes by clicking or tapping the Likes tab on your profile.

 Tap the heart icon to like a Tweet and the author will see that you appreciate it.

-From your own account, you can create a group list of other Twitter accounts by topic or interest (e.g., a list of friends, coworkers, celebrities, athletes).
-Twitter lists also contain a timeline of Tweets from the specific accounts that were added to the list, offering you a way to follow individual accounts as a group on Twitter.
+From your own account, you can create a List of other Twitter accounts by topic or interest (e.g., a list of friends, coworkers, celebrities, athletes).
+Lists create a timeline of Tweets, which you can also pin to the top of your Home timeline.
+We also make it easy to discover new public Lists to follow!

 An easy-to-use platform to manage, measure, and monetize your video on Twitter.